 • Makes approximately 4 cups of salsa, which is perfect for a party.

-• I store the leftover salsa in these glass jars.
+• I like storing any leftover salsa in these glass jars!

 Nutrition